yugabyte/yugabyte-db/docs/content/latest/explore/docker/linear-scalability.md

 ![Read and write IOPS with 4th node dead](/images/ce/linear-scalability-4-nodes-dead-docker.png)

-- After 300s (i.e. 5 minutes), YugabyteDB's remaining nodes will re-spawn new tablets that were lost with the loss of node 4.
+- After 300s (5 minutes), YugabyteDB's remaining nodes will re-spawn new tablets that were lost with the loss of node 4.
 Each remaining node's tablet count will increase from 18 to 24.

 ## 6. Clean up (optional)